-With healthcare VR, developers create complete learning programs for students and practicing physicians.
+With VR solutions for healthcare, developers create complete learning programs for students and practicing physicians.
 Using such solutions, students learn new skills and obtain knowledge without risking a patient’s health.

 For example, Random42 offers a virtual ride into a human body — floating between blood cells, examining how the neural system works, and so on.

-VR has shown great potential in the field of healthcare diagnostics.
+The field of healthcare diagnostics also benefits greatly from Virtual Reality.
 For example, it is successfully used in neuroscience.

-With just a smartphone, a VR headset, and a NeuroDot device, a therapist can measure neuroelectric data that will help diagnose glaucoma, amblyopia, and the eye’s ability to adapt to darkness.
+With just a smartphone, a VR headset, and a NeuroDot device, a therapist can measure neuroelectric data to help diagnose glaucoma, amblyopia, and the eye’s ability to adapt to darkness.

 Mental illness treatment in VR

 Exposure therapy is one of the most efficient methods for treating certain mental disorders.
-Healthcare VR can enhance exposure therapy and provide therapists with a flexible and low-risk tool.
+VR for mental health can enhance exposure therapy and provide therapists with a flexible and low-risk tool.

 How do modern businesses use AR to increase their revenues and outperform their industry competitors?

 With VR, patients with post-traumatic stress disorder, or PTSD, can receive exposure to the traumatic event virtually.
-The whole process is under the therapist’s control and can be altered or stopped at any time if the patient is uncomfortable.
+The therapists control what patients experience in the Virtual Reality environment and can alter or stop the process at any time if the patient is uncomfortable.

 There is even a term for this: Virtual Reality Exposure Therapy, or VRET.